 Underlying this debate is what exactly causes of racial differences in observed IQ scores.
 As races are not equally distributed across the globe, national differences in intelligence will be interpreted by some as being racial in origin, whether that be on a spiritual, cultural, environmental, or genetic level.
-Unsurprisingly, most of the researchers who are critical of Lynn's national IQ dataset do not support the theory of genetic differences in intelligence between races (Sear, 2022; Ebbesen, 2020; Hunt & Sternberg, 2006), and those that uncritically used the data either do not comment on the controversy (Clark et al., 2020; Rindermann, 2018) or support the theory (Templer & Arikawa, 2006).
+Unsurprisingly, most of the researchers who are critical of Lynn's national IQ dataset advocate that race differences in intelligence are environmental in origin (Sear, 2022; Ebbesen, 2020; Hunt & Sternberg, 2006), and those that uncritically used the data either do not comment on the controversy (Clark et al., 2020; Rindermann, 2018) or support the theory (Templer & Arikawa, 2006).
 Even beyond that, there is also a moral debate on whether racial differences in intelligence should even be studied (Cofnas, 2019).

-Given the controversy regarding whether there are large national differences in intelligence, we decided to create the most high quality possible measurement of national intelligence and wrote a defense of the use of national IQs, mostly in the methods section.
+Given the controversy regarding whether there are large national differences in intelligence, we decided to create the highest quality possible measurement of national intelligence and wrote a defense of the use of national IQs, mostly in the methods section.